JonDotsoy/dispose-with-controller/README.md

 - **Description:** Adds a disposal callback to the controller.
 If the provided argument is a function, it is added directly to the `disposes` set.
 If it is an object implementing `Symbol.dispose` or `Symbol.asyncDispose`, the respective method is added to the `disposes` set as a callback function.

+#### `remove(disposableOrAdopt: DisposableOrOnDispose): void`

+Removes a disposal callback or an object implementing dispose/asyncDispose methods to the controller.

+- **Parameters:**

+  - `disposableOrAdopt`: A disposal callback or an object with `Symbol.dispose` or `Symbol.asyncDispose` methods.

+- **Description:** Removes a disposal callback to the controller.
+If the provided argument is a function, it is added directly to the `disposes` set.
+If it is an object implementing `Symbol.dispose` or `Symbol.asyncDispose`, the respective method is added to the `disposes` set as a callback function.

 #### `dispose(): void`

 Synchronously executes all registered disposal callbacks.
 Alias for `[Symbol.dispose]()`.